Martyrs of Japan: 16 Martyrs of Japan (1633–1637)

 The martyrdom continued on with a group of missionaries and natives that belonged to the Philippine Province of the Dominican Order, called the Holy Rosary Province.

 Through the promulgation of decree on martyrdom, these 16 Martyrs of Japan were venerated on 11 October 1980 and beatified on 18 February 1981, by Pope John Paul II.
 They were later canonized saints on 18 October 1987, by Pope John Paul II.

 188 Martyrs of Japan (1603–1639)

 These martyrs are additional religious priests and laity murdered for their faith between the years 1603 and 1639.

 Through the promulgation of decree on martyrdom, these 188 Martyrs of Japan were venerated on 1 June 2007 and beatified on 24 November 2008, by Pope Benedict XVI.
+The ceremony, held in Nagasaki, was presided over by Cardinal Peter Shirayanagi, archbishop emeritus of Tokyo.